Erdem Seçgin

-Erdem Seçgin (born 5 January 2000) is a Turkish professional footballer who plays as a midfielder for TFF Second League club Vanspor FK on loan from İstanbulspor.
+Erdem Seçgin (born 5 January 2000) is a Turkish professional footballer who plays as a midfielder for TFF 1.
+Lig club Vanspor FK, on loan from İstanbulspor.

 Professional career

 On 29 January 2018, Seçgin signed his first professional contract with Beşiktaş J.K. for 2.5 years.
 He made his professional debut for Beşiktaş in a 3–2 Europe League win over Sarpsborg 08 FF on 29 November 2018.